gcallah/work/chaps/weber.md

 In this paper, I will attempt to offer a summary of some highlights of the debate on Weber's thesis, with the goal of indicating whether that it is still viable.
 In the course of doing so, it will become apparent that in many prominent cases, as Stephen Kallberg argues in the introduction to his translation of *PE*, "Weber's critics never mastered his complex argument" (2011: 50).
+As Kaelber puts it, "the book's two basic premises -- that ascetic Protestantism had an affinity with rationalized innerworldly conduct, and that religious asceticism translated into secular rationalism -- still stand" (2005a: xxviii).

 Of necessity, this paper can only examine a small sample of those misinterpreting Weber.
 As Kallberg notes, quoting Chalcraft, "Every year sees new contributions in various fields [of *PE* scholarship]